simatic-ax/template-library/README.md

 ## Create a `library` repository with this apax-template on GitHub

-Step-by-step instructions: for creating & releasing `mylibrary` (case example)
+Step-by-step instructions for creating & releasing `mylibrary` (case example)

 1. Create a repository `mylibrary` on GitHub

-    This repository is tailored to be in sync with your local git-repository which holds on to your actual library program.
+    This repository is tailored to be in sync with your local git-repository which holds on to your actual library.

     Purpose: Later people can create local clones/ forks from the repository and all its files.
 This repository is also the storage place for the apax-package, which other apax/npm users can install.
 The creation of that package is described in an other chapter.